Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-creational.md

   * Often argument-types are same.
 From client side its hard to maintain the order of the argument.
 2. Factory pattern does not optional parameters well.
   * We are forced to send all the parameters and optional parameters need to send as NULL.
-3. If the object is heavy and its creation is complex, then the complexity will be part of Factory.